tonywu6/mdbookkit/docs/src/rustdoc-links/writing-links.md

 >
 > The [`iter`](std::iter) module defines Rust’s iterator trait.

-Use inline links if you would like to specify [link titles][link-title], which are text tooltips that will appear when you hover on a link using the mouse pointer.
+You can use inline links if you would like to specify [link titles][link-title], which are text tooltips that will appear when you hover on a link using the mouse pointer.
 If you don't specify one (that is, in most cases), then rustdoc will by default provide one based on the resolved link.
 For example, on desktop, hover on the following links to see the different titles:

 <!-- prettier-ignore-start -->